Deriving Planetary Masses from Moon Orbits

 - For Moon:

-Δa_Moon = a_M · μ · m(see §2) — equivalent to a small upward shift on a_M because bare Kepler under-estimates GM(EMB) by the solar-tidal perturbation - For Sun:
+Δa_Moon = a_M · μ · m(see §2) — equivalent to a small upward shift on a_M because bare Kepler under-estimates GM(EMB) by the solar-tidal perturbation. - For Sun:

-Δa_Sun-side = AU / (3 × M_Sun/M_Earth) ≈ AU × Earth_mass_fraction / 3— a small downward shift on AU because the Kepler-from-AU formula returns GM(Sun+Earth), and we want GM(Sun) alone
+Δa_Sun-side = AU / (3 × M_Sun/M_Earth) ≈ AU × Earth_mass_fraction / 3— a small downward shift on AU because the Kepler-from-AU formula returns GM(Sun+Earth), and we want GM(Sun) alone.

 In the code, the Sun-side correction is done at the GM level (subtract GM_Earth_alone), not at the AU level.
 The 149.77 km AU-equivalent is purely conceptual — useful for seeing the structural symmetry with the Moon-side derivation.
+This Earth-specific 149.77 km value is the special case of a universal Sun-side Δa formula that works for all 9 planets (including Mercury and Venus, which the Moon-side derivation cannot reach).
+Full general derivation, algebraic identity that makes it exact, and per-planet table from Mercury (3 km) to Jupiter (248,000 km): Sun-side Δa Formula.

-4. The Universal Formula
+4. The universal formula

 For any planet P observed via one of its moons M: